-This strawberry granita is a simple dessert to make for entertaining or to treat yourself!
+This strawberry granita is a simple dessert for entertaining or treating yourself!
 All you need to make this granita are fresh strawberries, simple syrup, gin, lemon zest, and lemon juice.

 - Simple syrup - See my notes below on how to make simple syrup if you have never made it before.

-- Gin - Use your favorite gin.
-I prefer an all-natural and gluten-free gin.
-I used Empress 1908 Gin which is a favorite in our household!
+- Gin - I used Empress 1908 Gin, a favorite in our household!
 Be sure to check out Empress 1908 Gin near you!

 - Zest and juice of one lemon - for tartness.

 How to make simple syrup